BlackBoxAviator/GeoFS-PA-Announcer-/README.md

 Non-intrusive: The panel floats in the top-right corner and doesn't block your view of the sim

-# Installation
-Option A — Console (no extensions needed)

-Open GeoFS and load into a flight
-Press F12 to open your browser's DevTools
-Go to the Console tab
-Paste the entire contents of geofs-pa-announcer-console.js and press Enter

-The PA panel will appear immediately.
-Running the snippet again will remove the addon cleanly.
-Option B — Userscript (auto-loads every session)

-Install Tampermonkey for your browser
-Open the Tampermonkey dashboard and click + to create a new script Delete the default template and paste the entire contents of geofs-pa-announcer.user.js Press Ctrl+S to save
-Load GeoFS — the addon will inject automatically on every visit

 # Usage
 To open the PA system, use the keyboard shortcut Shift + J